dem-artem/mlflow_dl/README.md

 |------------------------------|-----------------------------------|
 | MLFLOWDL_TARGET_FOLDER_LOCAL | The folder where downloaded results placed

-Also, you may need to configure variable for access to MLFlow and AWS S3 bucket.
+Also, you may need to configure variables for access to MLFlow and AWS S3 bucket.
 Some of them:

 | ENV Name                         | Description                                                                                                                  |
 |----------------------------------|---------------------------------------|